mModule/guide_hma/Magisk.md

 2) Hide Root From Apps.

 This is done by using two modules.<br>
-SaftyNet-Fix to pass Play Integrity and Shamiko to hide root from applications that you choose.<br>
+Play Integrity Fix (previously Universal SafetyNet Fix (USNF)) to pass Play Integrity and Shamiko to hide root from applications that you choose.<br>

 Note:<br>
 >This is not to discourage use of or disparage those who use other variants (forks) of Magisk or alternative integrity verdict or root hiding solutions.<br>